Toniraga/toniraga/readme.md

 ## I'm a Fullstack Developer!

 - 🔭 I'm a great Developer.
-Take my word for it!
+Just take my word for it!
 - 🌱 I’m currently working on something super secret🤐
 - 👯 I’m looking to connected with brilliant people tho.
 - 🥅 2021 Goals: Contribute more to Open Source projects and get a better paying Job.